bearmentor-community/template/README.md

 ## Features

+### Current Features

 - Highly opiniated structure to start a project faster
   - Focused on JavaScript, Node.js, React, and Express ecosystem
   - Later possible with TypeScript too
-- Simple user interface (UI) and quick user experience (UX)
+- Simple and good-looking user interface (UI) and quick user experience (UX)
-  - Powered by Figma, React, React Router, and Redux
+  - Powered by Figma, React, React Router, Redux, and CSS-in-JS
-  - Albeit the opiniated specification, Template want to focus on good end-user experience
+  - Albeit the opiniated specification, Template make the best use of good end-user experience
-  - Adapting inspirations from apps like Twitter and Instagram
+  - Adapting inspirations from apps like Google, Twitter, Instagram, Medium, and Airbnb
 - Encouraged with popular best practices and recommendations
   - Intuitive React Redux structure
-  - Intuitive Express middleware structure
+  - Intuitive Express structure
   - Clean Code
   - The Twelve-Factor App
   - Continuous Integration and Deployment (CI/CD)
-  - Only use necessary abstraction
 - Communication with popular and standard HTTP-based API
   - Powered by REST API.
 Maybe later by GraphQL API too
 - Frontend and backend documentations
   - Leveraged by simple table for web pages and API endpoints
 - Interactive documentation of the API endpoints
+  - Powered by Postman
-  - (Later) Powered by Postman, Swagger, and API Blueprint
+  - (Alternative) Swagger or API Blueprint
 - Optimized developer experience (DX) through npm/yarn scripts
   - Leveraged by `package.json` and PM2 with `ecosystem.config.js`
   - Automated deployment by Netlify and Circle CI